Agent payments have a three-body problem

 Agents multiply the mass.

-On the other side, insurgent capital is gaining mass.
-Agents multiply the incentive because they need speed, scale, and permissionless access that the control alliance can't offer without dismantling itself.
+Insurgent capital is money that moves without permission.
+No KYC, no intermediary, no legal entity required.
+Keypair identity, cryptographic settlement, open rails.
+It's been gaining mass for years because people want it.
+The hypothesis: agents will accelerate it, because they need speed, scale, and permissionless access that the control alliance can't offer without dismantling itself.
 Lightning, Nostr, Cashu orbit here.

 Both sides are gaining mass.
 The state grows through regulation and enforcement.
 Insurgent capital grows through agents, speed, and compounding incentive.
-The rate of change favors the right.
+The rate of change favors autonomy.

 How the simulation works